pazguille/mediumjs/README.md

 ```

 ### Medium#remove(channel, listener)
-Removes one or all listeners from the collection with given channel.
+Removes one or all `listeners` from the collection with given `channel`.
 - `channel` - The name of the channel you want to remove.
 - `listener` (optional) - Listener you want to remove from given channel.